-Thousands of evacuated Syrians stuck as transfer stalls
+Syrian TV says dozens killed in blast near evacuation buses

 - Seattle neglected to collect $3.4M payment for affordable housing as two skyscrapers were built

+Prior to the blast, Syrian Red Crescent teams had distributed meals to the restless evacuees, stuck in limbo after having left their homes over 30 hours earlier.
+Many were already voicing their dissatisfaction with the wait.

+“The people are restless and the situation is disastrous,” said Ahmed Afandar, a resident evacuated from his the opposition area near Madaya.
+“All these thousands of people are stuck in less than half a kilometer (500 yards).”
+He said the area was walled off from all sides and there were no restrooms.

+Afandar said people were not allowed to leave the buses for a while before they were let out.
+Food was distributed after several hours and by early afternoon the evacuees from rebel-held areas were “pressured” to sit back on their buses, Afandar said.

 “We are not moving forward or backward,” he said.
 The evacuees from Madaya were expected to head to rebel-held Idlib, west of Aleppo.

-Afandar said people were not allowed to leave the buses for a while before they were let out.
-Food was distributed after several hours and by early afternoon the evacuees from rebel-held areas were “pressured” to sit back on their buses, Afandar said.
+Syrian state TV blamed the rebels for obstructing the deal, causing thousands of evacuees to be stuck in bus depots overnight.

-Salloum Salloum, a lawmaker speaking on the pro-government al-Ikhbariya TV channel, said efforts are underway to resolve the problem, accusing the rebels of adding new conditions to the deal.
+Salloum Salloum, a lawmaker speaking on the pro-government al-Ikhbariya TV channel, said efforts were underway to resolve the problem, accusing the rebels of adding new conditions to the deal.

-Rami Abdurrahman, head of the Britain-based Syrian Observatory for Human Rights, says the Syrian government and rebels who negotiated the deal have disagreed over the terms for the evacuation of gunmen from the towns.

 An opposition representative, Ali Diab, told the pan-Arab Al-Arabiya TV that fewer armed men than agreed to were evacuated from the pro-government areas, violating the terms of the agreement.

-A resident of Zabadani — another rebel-held town to be evacuated — Amer Burhan says no evacuation has taken place from there.
+A resident of Zabadani — another rebel-held town to be evacuated — Amer Burhan says no evacuation had even taken place from there.

-Also Saturday, an Iraqi military statement said the Syrian air force has carried out a series of airstrikes against Islamic State group militants inside Syria, with one killing a leading member of the group in Raqqa, the IS de facto capital.

-The statement said the strikes were against IS positions in Raqqa and Deir el-Zour, and near the Iraqi border.
-The statement described the targets as “the biggest positions for senior terrorists.”
+The population transfer deal has been criticized by opponents as forced displacement and was not overseen by the United Nations.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.